dankirkham/xkcd-skein-fpga/docs/alu.md

 ### Operators

 #### Comparator
 The Comparator finds the lowest value between the Bit Counter Register and the Compare Register and selects the register with the lowest value on the Comparator Demux.
 In addition, it also selects the corresponding nonce value that goes with each bits-off count.
 This happens on the Pass-through Demux.
 Nonce values must be stored in the Primary and Secondary Registers.

-TODO: At a technical level, how does the comparator work?
+The comparator is implemented as described [here](https://en.wikipedia.org/wiki/Digital_comparator#Implementation).

 #### XOR
 64-bit XOR of Primary and Secondary for use in Skein hash calculation